 MCFC Alumni knowledge responses ranged from 4.0 to 5.0 on knowledge and from 2.0 to 5.0 on skills.
 The lowest skills score was given on field experience.
 No other scores represented significant outliers.
 In professional facets, students rated all areas between 4.0 and 5.0.
 We will be adding a year-round clinical coordinator to address field experience concerns beginning next fall.
 One area of success was the high perception alum had on techniques.
-We recently moved techniques so it is taken after theories to address previous issues shown in our data.
-These scores indicate this was a helpful decision.
 Students clearly feel they understand how to work with clients.
 The minimum threshold of 2.0 was met in all areas.